sswaringin/forko/readme.md

 ### Breakpoints

-The `breakpoints` map in `$gorko-config` defines media queries for the utility class generator.
+The `breakpoints` map in `$forko-config` defines media queries for the utility class generator.
 By default, the are set as follows:

 ```scss
 'breakpoints': (